 To prepare for the interview process, the researcher became familiar with the research on conducting qualitative interviews.
-Kvale and Brinkmann (2009) and Rubin and Rubin (2012) provide similar steps in conducting interviews.
-Kvale and Brinkmann (2009) provide seven sequential stages of an interview (see Figure 4).
+Kvale and Brinkmann (2009) and Rubin and Rubin (2012) provided similar steps in conducting interviews.
+Kvale and Brinkmann (2009) provided seven sequential stages of an interview (see Figure 4).
 These seven steps validate the findings.
+Additionally, the researcher incorporated Rubin and Rubin's (2012) responsive interview model by modifying questions asked during interviews, as needed, to retrieve data.
+A pilot interview with an administrator and a transformational coach established reliability and dependability of clearly stated questions and ensure continuous conversations.